pcrane70/kinetic-java-tools/README.md

 ```

 ###Run smoke tests
 Run smoke tests again devices specified in the driveListInputFile.
 This command is used to perform sanity check on the devices specified in driveListInputFile.

+The required input for the script includes the following:
+  * in ~ Used to specify path of the input file that contains the list of IP addresses for the commmand, i.e. drives.txt.

 ```
 ktool.sh -runsmoketest <-in <driveListInputFile>>